The hidden costs of meat

 23% of the fresh water available on the planet is used for livestock farming.

-In terms of water footprint, around 15,500 liters of water are needed to produce one kilogram of beef in intensive factory farms (taking into account the amounts necessary to raise animals and irrigate the fields in which their feed is grown), and 4,325 litres are required for each kilogram of chicken.
+In terms of water footprint, a lot of water is needed to produce meat in intensive factory farms (taking into account the amounts necessary to raise animals and irrigate the fields in which their feed is grown).

 In the United States, 60% of the cattle reared on big industrial farms come from just three breeds: Simmental, Hereford, and Angus.